 A New EYFS Nursery at Arnot St Mary’s Through SBN Funding!

 Arnot St Mary’s Primary School set out to create a fully equipped EYFS nursery that would provide an inspiring and purposeful learning environment for their youngest pupils.
-With School Building Need (SBN) funding secured earlier in the year to support construction work, the opportunity arose to transform a stripped-out space into a fully functioning nursery classroom.
+With School-based Nursery (SBN) funding secured earlier in the year to support construction work, the opportunity arose to transform a stripped-out space into a fully functioning nursery classroom.

 Led by Assistant Head Emma Smith and Headteacher Dan, the school had a clear vision.
 They wanted an indoor environment that supported every area of early years learning, encouraged child-led exploration and would eventually work in harmony with a future outdoor play space.